 The basswood tree is beautiful, when it blooms it is also very fragrant, but if someone asks me not which wood, but which tree I like, well, things change!

 My favourite trees are the evergreen firs, which, like me, love the mountains.
 So beautiful and majestic, tall, straight, disciplined, fragrant.
-But their wood is not so suitable for carvers because of the resin, the knots and the hardness of the wood.
+But their wood is not so suitable for carvers because of the resin, the knots and the easy chipping.
 So I wondered if there wasn’t a deeper meaning.
 Something that transcends the usefulness of the wood, or the beauty we attribute to the plant, perhaps we are simply destined for a particular tree.

 And here’s where esotericism comes to my rescue, revealing the deepest secrets of one of the many theories linked to the horoscope.
 After our classic signs of the zodiac, the Chinese horoscope and a thousand others, here is one that seems to have been made especially for this subject.
 The Celtic horoscope of the trees.